Blynk-Technologies/Blynk-NCP-Example-Arduino/README.md

 ## When to use Blynk.NCP?

-- You have one of the [supported dual-MCU](#supported-boards) boards and want connect it to Blynk easily
+- You have one of the [supported dual-MCU](#supported-boards) boards and want connect it to Blynk
-- You have an existing product and want to add Blynk IoT features to it easily
+- You want to build a new product that adds Blynk IoT features on top of your existing product (retrofitting)

 ## Features